mui/material-ui/docs/src/pages/guides/understand-mui-packages/understand-mui-packages.md

 ## Core

-`@mui/core` also known as unstyled components.
-This layer provides only component functionalities and accessibility features without styles (CSS).
-This package is useful if you want to take full control of the styling but you don't want to build a component from scratch.
+The core layer is also known as unstyled components - `@mui/core`.

+It provides only the component's functionalities and accessibility features without any styles (CSS).
+It is very useful if you want to take full control of the styling but don't want to spend time actually building the component from scratch.

-Since it does not rely on any styling solution, you can pick any method from pure CSS to any CSS-in-JS libraries.
+Since it does not rely on any styling solution, you can pick a method that fits you the most from pure CSS to a CSS-in-JS library.

 For more details, check out the [unstyled component page](/customization/unstyled-components/)